gmail unsubscribeemail managementproductivity

 Option 3: Hybrid approach (1 hour)

-1. Start with Gmail's native tools for obvious ones
+1. Start with Gmail's native tools for the obvious ones

-2. Use MailMop for bulk cleanup of remaining
+2. Use MailMop for bulk cleanup of the rest

 3. Manual unsubscribe for future new senders